reallygooday/60daysofudacity/README.md

    - [x]    link to the article:

                     https://towardsdatascience.com/why-you-should-forget-for-loop-for-data-science-code-and-embrace-vectorization-696632622d5f
-    - [x] :smiley:   The Thing To Remember: Vectorize Your Code to speed up, to get results faster !
+    - [x]   The Thing To Remember: Vectorize Your Code to speed up, to get results faster !
  ____

 - **Day :four: July 1th, Monday**: